Pyramid Lake (Nevada)

-Pyramid Lake is the geographic sink of the basin of the Truckee River, 40 mi northeast of Reno, Nevada, United States.
+Pyramid Lake is a saltwater lake in the geographic sink of the basin of the Truckee River, 40 mi northeast of Reno, Nevada.

-Pyramid Lake is the biggest remnant of ancient Lake Lahontan, the inland sea that once covered much of western Nevada.
-It is approximately 27 mi long and 11 mi wide, with a perimeter of 71 mi, covering 112,000 acre acres entirely enclosed within the Pyramid Lake Paiute Tribe Reservation.
+Pyramid Lake is the biggest remnant of ancient Lake Lahontan, a large endorheic lake that once covered most of western Nevada.
+It is approximately 27 mi long and 11 mi wide, with a perimeter of 71 mi, covering 112,000 acre entirely enclosed within the Pyramid Lake Paiute Tribe Reservation.

 Pyramid Lake is fed by the Truckee River, which is mostly the outflow from Lake Tahoe.
 The Truckee River enters Pyramid Lake at its southern end.
 Pyramid Lake is an endorheic lake, with water leaving only by evaporation or sub-surface seepage.
 The lake has about 10% of the area of the Great Salt Lake, but it has about 25% more volume.
 The salinity is approximately 1/6 that of sea water.
 Although clear Lake Tahoe forms the headwaters that drain to Pyramid Lake, the Truckee River delivers more turbid waters to Pyramid Lake after traversing the steep Sierra terrain and collecting moderately high silt-loaded surface runoff.

-The north and east sides of the lake have been restricted to the public and non-Tribal members since 2011, when the Tribal Nation made the decision to close these areas due to the desecration of sacred sites.
+The north and east sides of the lake have been restricted to the public and non-Tribal members since April 2011 when the Tribal Nation made the decision to close these areas due to the desecration of sacred sites.
 When visiting, it is recommended to take note of the Tribal protocols and restricted areas.